wagtail/wagtail/docs/topics/search/backends.rst

     Support for Elasticsearch 5.x was added

+.. versionchanged:: TODO ADD VERSION HERE

+    Support for Elasticsearch 6.x was added

-Elasticsearch versions 2 and 5 are supported.
+Elasticsearch versions 2, 5 and 6 are supported.
 Use the appropriate backend for your version:

 ``wagtail.search.backends.elasticsearch2`` (Elasticsearch 2.x)

 ``wagtail.search.backends.elasticsearch5`` (Elasticsearch 5.x)

+``wagtail.search.backends.elasticsearch6`` (Elasticsearch 6.x)

 Prerequisites are the `Elasticsearch`_ service itself and, via pip, the `elasticsearch-py`_ package.
 The major version of the package must match the installed version of Elasticsearch: